geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/prowlarr.md

 --8<-- "premix-cta.md"
 --8<-- "recipe-autopirate-toc.md"

+## Prowlarr vs Jackett

+Prowlarr and [Jackett][jackett] perform similar roles (*they help you aggregate indexers*), but Prowlarr includes the following advantages over Jackett:

+1. Prowlarr can search both Usenet **and** Torrent indexers
+2. Given app API keys, Prowlarr can auto-configuer your Arr apps, adding its indexers.
+Prowlarr currently auto-configures [Radarr][radarr], [Sonarr][sonarr], [Lidarr][lidarr], [Mylar][mylar], [Readarr][Readarr], and [LazyLibrarian][lazylibrarian]
+3. Prowlarr can integrate with Flaresolverr to make it possible to query indexers behind Cloudflare "are-you-a-robot" protection, which would otherwise not be possible.

 --8<-- "recipe-footer.md"

 [^1]: Because Prowlarr is so young (*just a little kitten! :cat:*), there is no `:latest` image tag yet, so we're using the `:nightly` tag instead.
 Don't come crying to me if baby-Prowlarr bites your ass!